 Our Enfamil NEC baby formula lawyers explore here the expected settlement compensation payouts in the Enfamil litigation.
 Our attorneys also explore how to determine if your family is eligible for compensation and the deadline to sue.

-Their son was born premature (30 weeks) on October 29, 1999, with a birth weight of 1150 grams.
+Their son was born premature (30 weeks) with a birth weight of 1150 grams.
 Shortly after his birth, the boy was admitted to the NICU and fed with Enfamil Human Milk Fortifier.
 After being on Enfamil for a month, he was diagnosed with NEC.
 Sadly, the baby died just 3 days later from multiple system failures caused by NEC.